tdincer/tdincer.github.io/index.md

 electricity is not flat?
 In this project, I translate the optimizaiton problem into math and provide the solution only using Scipy!

-I also provided a Streamlit App to visualize the solution.
+I also developed a Streamlit App to allow user enter different input parameters, and visualize the outputs.

 <img src="images/BillOptimizer.png?raw=true"/>

 [View code on Github](https://github.com/tdincer/Electricity-Bill-Optimization)